cobungra/pocket/README.md

 - Raspberry Pi zero or other with the "pocket" GPIO daughterboard (see below)
 - Chirp radio software installed (includes chirpc the CLI)
 - Required cable from the Pi to the selected radio.
 - Customize the code to suit your own radio.
-I tested with a QYT WP12 etc. (Lines 56,62,71)
+I tested with a QYT WP12 etc. (pocket.py: Lines 104,121) or (minimal.py: Lines 62,68,77).
+Edit the file to reflect your needs (ie name of radio).
+While logged into the pi, `chirpc --list-radios` provides the names.

+pocket.py -Select from seven images to upload

+minimal.py -Simple version for two images

 In Use:
+pocket.py: Three buttons
+- Button 1: Select one of seven led colours to choose a named image ( Green/Yellow/Blue/Red/Pink/Cyan/Purple)
+- Button 2: Upload the named image (green.img / yellow.img .. etc)
+- Button 3: Downloads the current image from the radio and saves on the Pi as download[n].img in increasing numbers

-Three buttons:
+minimal.py: Three buttons:
-- Write1: Uploads the Chirp program version1.img to the radio
+- Button 1: Uploads the Chirp program version1.img to the radio
-- Write2: Uploads the Chirp program version2.img to the radio
+- Button 2: Uploads the Chirp program version2.img to the radio
-- Read: Downloads the current image from the radio and saves on the Pi as download[n].img in increasing numbers
+- Button 3: Downloads the current image from the radio and saves on the Pi as download[n].img in increasing numbers

-There is an RGB led:
-- Green: Ready
-- Red: Stopped / shutdown
-- Colours for Write1, Write2 and Read (Yellow, Purple, Cyan)
+Stop = Shutdown: Hold Buton 3 button for two seconds and release.
+(Pi will shutdown)

 Start at command line or as a systemctl service.

-Stop = Shutdown: Hold Read button for two seconds and release.
-(Pi will shutdown)
+To run headless I recommend start the program automaticaaly at boot.

-- The three default commands for `read`, `write1`, and `write2` are defined directly in `pocket.py`
+- The  default commands for `read`, `write1`, and `write2` are defined directly in `pocket.py` or `minimal.py`
-- Edit `pocket.py` to change those commands; this keeps the runtime simple and robust for field use.
+-

 ---------------------------------------------------------------

-The colours.py version supports writing of 7 images:
-- This software treats button1 as select: Green/Yellow/Blue/Red/Pink/Cyan/Purple
-- Select a colour and the relevant image green.img / yellow.img .. etc
-- Press button 2 to write this file t0 the radio.
-- Button 3 is download as usual

 Downloads
 - `read` will save downloaded mmap files incrementally as `download1.img`, `download2.img`, ... in the same folder as the configured `--mmap` path to avoid overwriting existing files.